mayooear/ai-company-researcher/README.md

 # AI Agent Company Researcher

 It can take several human hours to research the key information about a company and their key persons/decision makers.
-This app is built to automate this process and reduce this research and propsecting time to seconds using the power of AI agents.
+This app is built to automate this process and reduce this research and propsecting time to less than a minute using the power of AI agents.

 The user simply provides a valid `url` of the company, and within a minute, the agent will generate a concise company research report.